 Catholic Charities fulfills the Church’s role in the mission of charity to anyone in need by providing compassionate, competent and professional services that strengthen and support individuals, families and communities based on the value and dignity of human life.
 Catholic Charities is guided by the core values: Respect, Compassion, Competence and Stewardship.

-With a budget of nearly $200M and over $25M in annual fundraising, Catholic Charities is one of largest social service providers in the state and the largest Catholic Charities in the nation.
+With a budget of nearly $200M and over $25M in annual fundraising, Catholic Charities is the largest social service provider in the state and one of the largest Catholic Charities in the nation.
 More than one million people receive assistance annually without regard to religious, ethnic or economic background.

 In the Chicagoland region, Catholic Charities’ broad spectrum of services include, but are not limited to: